dsummersl/treepeat/README.md

 `treepeat` is a CLI tool that analyzes treesitter ASTs to find similarities in a codebase.

-- Find **duplicate** code blocks meaningful to the language (classes/functions), not just lines.
+- Find **duplicate** code blocks meaningful to the language (classes/functions), not just lines (`--ruleset none`)
-- near-duplicates, ignore whitespace, variable names, strings, and more.
+- Find **near-duplicates**, ignore whitespace, strings, high level AST nodes such as function and names (`--ruleset default`)
-- structurally similar code, ignoring
+- Find **structurally similar** code, ignoring anonymizing identifiers, constants, etc (`--ruleset loose`)

-Helpers: This is very much an proof of concept - I'm happy with it, but I haven't supported very many languages at present.
+Pull requests welcome: This is very much an proof of concept - I'm happy with it, but I haven't supported very many languages at present.
 PRs welcome!

+Current languages supported so far: bash, css, go, html, javascript, markdown, python, sql, typescript

 ## Usage